mika-f/blender-drag-and-drop/README.md

   - If you enable this addon, load DLL and replace it function.
   - And you disable this addon, unload DLL and restore it function.

+## Release

+Create a new pull request from GitHub to bump versions with pr template.

 ## License

 MIT by [@6jz](https://twitter.com/6jz)